ankit6686510/Hackathon/TRAINING_GUIDE.md

-# 🎓 FixGenie Training Guide
+# 🎓 SherlockAI Training Guide

-## How to Train Your FixGenie Model
+## How to Train Your SherlockAI Model

-Your FixGenie AI assistant learns from historical issues to provide intelligent suggestions.
+SherlockAI AI assistant learns from historical issues to provide intelligent suggestions.
 Here's how to train and expand its knowledge base.

 ## 🚀 Quick Start